amigazen/AmiTLS/README.md

 **amigazen project** is using modern software development tools and methods to update and rerelease classic Amiga open source software.
 Projects include a new AWeb, a new Amiga Python 2, and the ToolKit project — a universal SDK for Amiga development.
 All *amigazen project* releases are guaranteed to build against the ToolKit standard so that anyone can download and begin contributing straightaway without having to tailor the toolchain for their own setup.

-AmiTLS is an original work of the amigazen project.
-Amigazen additions are available under the MIT License or the BSD 2-Clause License, at your option (see [LICENSE.md](LICENSE.md)).
+AmiTLS is an original work of the amigazen project. amigazen project copyrighted code here in this project available under the MIT License or the BSD 2-Clause License, at your option (see [LICENSE.md](LICENSE.md)).
 BearSSL third-party code is under the MIT License in `Source/lib_source/third_party/bearssl/`.

 The amigazen project philosophy is based on openness: